AR 101 - Art Appreciation

 A global survey of the cross-cultural evolution of art from the prehistoric period through the twentieth century.
 Emphasis will be placed on understanding the basic elements of art, the creative process, and the significance of art within the context of social, political, religious, and economic climate of its time.

 An introduction to basic graphic design and visual communication concepts.
-Builds on the skills learned in foundation courses in basic design and complements the introduction to the field in Graphic Design I, Art 269.
-Students will become proficient in design concepts and computer skills later used in the Graphic Design field, including page layout, illustration, photography, and web design.
+Builds on the skills learned in foundation courses in basic design and complements the introduction to the field in Graphic Design Studio I, Art 269.
+Students will become proficient in design concepts and computer skills later used in the Graphic Design field, including page layout, illustration, photography, and Web design.
 They will continue to develop creative problem-solving skills and the foundation theory of Graphic Design.
 Prerequisite: Art 113.
-Inactive after Spring 2014.

 AR 177 - Computer Graphics (Non-Art)